William-Itotia/Medicine-Recommendation-system/README.md

 * To integrate a user-friendly interface for individuals to input their symptoms.

 ## Data Understanding
 Five datasets were used:

-symptoms_df: Contains diseases and associated symptoms.
+* symptoms_df: Contains diseases and associated symptoms.
-precautions_df: Lists diseases with their corresponding precautions.
+* precautions_df: Lists diseases with their corresponding precautions.
-descriptions_df: Provides detailed descriptions of diseases.
+* descriptions_df: Provides detailed descriptions of diseases.
-medications_df: Contains recommended medications for each disease.
+* medications_df: Contains recommended medications for each disease.
-training_df: Used for training the machine learning model, linking symptoms to diseases.
+* training_df: Used for training the machine learning model, linking symptoms to diseases.
-Missing Values

 Missing values are present in the symptoms dataset, which are not dropped due to varying symptom occurrences in different diseases.
 Missing precautions are filled with 'None'.

 ## Data Preparation